ppamintuznriva/hortus-notarum/src/site/notes/Home.md

 This space serves as a repository of my living thoughts, things I'm learning, rabbit holes I fall into, etc. Not quite a blog in the usual sense, here you will find initial thoughts, growing ideas, notes on stuff I am reading, maybe some essays here and there, all in the spirit of learning in public.

-Like most digital gardens, I write here mostly for myself, from my personal Obsidian vault (my greenhouse).
+Like most digital gardeners, I write here mostly for myself—rather, my future self—from my personal Obsidian vault (my greenhouse).
 While it *is* curated, it's not always organized (and that's the beauty of it!).

 #### As you explore:
 1. *Embrace the unrefined*: Some/most ideas here are works in progress.
 I could be wrong and/or I could be right, and that's ok!